nebrie/python-nebri/README.md

 ```

 <h2>Usage</h2>
-In order to use this component to make NebriOS api requests, you must instantiate the class.
+In order to use this component to make Nebri api requests, you must instantiate the class.
 ```
-nebri = NebriOSClient('instance_name')
+nebri = NebriClient('instance_name')
 ```
-- instance name is your NebriOS instance name. i.e. https://<strong>instance_name</strong>.nebrios.com
+- instance name is your Nebri instance name. i.e. https://<strong>instance_name</strong>.nebrios.com

 <h2>Public Functions</h2>
 Currently, this client only supports making api requests.

-<strong>NebriOSClient.api_request</strong>
+<strong>NebriClient.api_request</strong>
-- api_module: the name of the api module stored on your NebriOS instance
+- api_module: the name of the api module stored on your Nebri instance
 - view_name: the name of the target function contained in the given api module
 - method: the desired HTTP request method
 - headers (optional): any custom headers you would like added to your request